Everything You Need to Know About Skylights

 Skylights for corrugated metal roofs differ from those for shingle or tile roofs.
 Although it's possible for an experienced installer to retrofit and install a typical skylight on corrugated material, if you're a home improvement enthusiast, use one that's been designed for corrugated roofing.

 1. Similar to any skylight installation process, the first step is preparing the area of the roof where you are going to be installing your new skylight.
-Wearing working gloves, place the unit on the desired location and align the grooves on the skylight's fins with those on the corrugated roofing.
+Wearing working gloves, place the unit in the desired location and align the grooves on the skylight's fins with those on the corrugated roofing.
 Make an outline of the outer edges with a felt-tip marker and set your unit aside.

-2. Now it's time to measure the fins' width of the skylight on each side, marking another outline on the roof.
+2. Now, it's time to measure the fins' width of the skylight on each side, marking another outline on the roof.
 Disregard the larger outline and start removing the nails or screws from the metal roofing inside the smaller outline's area.

-3. Using a 1/4-inch-drill-bit, create starter holes for a jigsaw blade at each of the outline's corners.
+3. Using a 1/4-inch drill bit, create starter holes for a jigsaw blade at each of the outline's corners.
 Cut the outline with your jigsaw's metal-cutting blade, inserting its tip in each starter hole to cut the sides.
 Remove the cut-out outline.

 5. Put a roofing-grade silicone sealant tube into a caulking gun and apply a generous amount of it around the roof's new opening, 1 inch from the recently cut edges.
 Insert the corners of the unit's upper fins into the slits on each side at the top of the opening.
 Slide up the unit until the raised flashing makes contact with the opening's lower edge.
 Press your skylight firmly into place on the roof.

 6. Attach the fins to your roof with 1 1/4-inch self-tapping sheet metal screws at intervals of 3 inches.
-Drive the screws in to the surface snugly with the drill's screw-tip attachment and you're done!
-Now you will be able to relax and enjoy your new skylight in the knowledge that it's all a result of your own hard work.
+Drive the screws into the surface snugly with the drill's screw-tip attachment, and you're done!
+Now, you will be able to relax and enjoy your new skylight in the knowledge that it's all a result of your own hard work.

 How To Cover a Skylight in Summer